ansys/pyacp/examples/pymechanical/acp_future/readme.md

 Notes:
 * The shim has to be built on Windows and can then be loaded on Windows as well as Linux.
-* It would probably be quite easy to build the shim as a standalone package or a package that is part of PyMechanical by getting the dependencies from conan.
+* It would probably be quite easy to build the shim as a standalone package or a package that is part of PyMechanical by getting the dependencies from the Conan package manager.